-What is the best way to wash and store my eggs?
+Q: What is the best way to wash and store my eggs?

-It's counter-intuitive but true: Your eggs will stay fresher if you don't wash them at all.
+A: It's counter-intuitive but true: Your eggs will stay fresher if you don't wash them at all.
 When your hens lay eggs, there is a natural coating that is laid on top called the "bloom" that helps keep out bacteria.
-When you wash eggs, you drive some bacteria in through the pores of the shell, so it's a bad idea to do so as a general practice.
+When you wash eggs, you can drive some bacteria in through the pores of the shell, so it's a bad idea to do so unless needed just before cooking as a general practice.
 If your nests are clean, your eggs should be clean.
 In fact, fresh eggs don't really even need to be refrigerated if they're going to be used soon.
 They can be kept at room temperature, although refrigeration will keep them fresher longer.
 (We always refrigerate our eggs--it just makes sense to keep them as fresh as possible!)
 Store them large end up.

-Keep in mind that if you are consistently getting very soiled eggs, though, you might consider changing your flock management practices.
-Check to see if your hens are sleeping in the nest boxes (and pooping there!) rather than on their roosts.
+Keep in mind that if you are consistently getting very soiled eggs, you should consider changing your flock management practices.
+Check to see if one of your birds is ill and that's causing loose droppings.
+Determine if your hens are sleeping in the nest boxes (and pooping there!) rather than on their roosts.
 Maybe you will need to change the height of the nests or the roosts, or darken the nests so they will be less inclined to do anything in there other than lay eggs.